Sausage Breakfast Casserole {Grill or Oven}

 - It’s hearty and filling.
 The perfect way to start the day or serve it for dinner.

-- Perfect for serving to guests, on holidays or making while camping.
+- Perfect for serving to guests on holidays or for making while camping.
 It’s so versatile and easy to make.

-- Sausage – We grilled the sausage links and then cut them up and mixed them in, but you could also use ground sausage and fry it then mix it in.
+- Sausage – We grilled the sausage links and then cut them up and mixed them in.
+You could also use ground pork sausage and fry it before mixing it in.

 - Hash browns – Make sure these are thawed.

 - Marble jack cheese – It’s best to buy a block and shred it yourself for the ultimate melty cheese.
-You could also use cheddar cheese or even pepper jack to give it a kick.
+You could also use cheddar cheese, mozzarella or even pepper jack to give it a kick.

-- Yellow onion – Grab the frozen diced onions and save yourself from chopping them.
+- Yellow onion – Grab frozen diced onions and save yourself from chopping them.

-- Tin foil pan – Using a disposable pan saves you clean up and we like to use those on our grill so it doesn’t ruin our good pans.
+- Tin foil pan – Using a disposable casserole dish saves you clean up plus we like to use them on our grill so it doesn’t ruin our good pans.

 - Cook the sausage links on the grill until heated through.

-- Spread out hash browns on bottom of pan.
-Top with sausage pieces.
+- Spread out hash browns on bottom of pan and top with sausage pieces.

-- Pour over sausage and hash browns.
-Top with remaining 1/2 c. of cheese.
+- Pour egg mixture over sausage and hash browns.
+Top with remaining 1/2 cup of shredded cheese.

-- Grill over indirect heat for 45 minutes.
+- Grill uncovered over indirect heat for 45 minutes.

 It will keep for up to 24 hours in the refrigerator if you make it ahead of time.

-The indirect heat method is usually used when food takes longer than 25 minute to grill.
+The indirect heat method is usually used when food takes longer than 25 minutes to grill.
 The heat will be placed on one or both sides of the food.
-The burner directly under the pan of food should be turned off.
+The burner directly under the pan of food is turned off.

 Simply preheat your grill with all burners on.
-Then turn off the burner where the food will be placed.
+Then turn off the burner on the side where the food will be placed.

 - Fresh potatoes are the star of this Breakfast Skillet along with bacon and cheese.
 Can be prepared on the grill or stove top!